 COVID Policy - Section 8 Program

 COVID-19, Coronavirus, continues to impact people throughout the country.
 The health and safety of our employees and clients is a priority.
+Feel free to wear a mask if that makes you comfortable while in our offices.

 If you are dropping off paperwork, please make copies before you come to the office.
 No copies will be made at the office.
 You may also contact our office by email or telephone.